Our Father the Architect #3

-In the previous message I discussed that God wants to build our lives to conform us to the image of Jesus (Rom.
+In the previous message I discussed that the Father wants to build our lives to conform us to the image of Yahshua (Jesus) (Rom.
 8 v.
 29).
 In 1 Corinthians 3 v.
-9, the word says that we are Godís building!
+9, the word says that we are the Father's building!
 He is the ultimate Architect and is building our lives floor by floor.
-We also talked about Paul Ė he was mentioned in the same sentence as Jesus, as recorded in Acts 19 v.
-15; the demons told the seven sons of Sceva that they knew Jesus and Paul but not them!
+We also talked about Paul Ė he was mentioned in the same sentence as Yahshua (Jesus), as recorded in Acts 19 v.
+15; the demons told the seven sons of Sceva that they knew Yahshua (Jesus) and Paul but not them!
 The demons knew Paulís name!
-So, as a result, we started studying the epistles of Paul to see how he allowed the Spirit of God to change his life to conform to the image of Jesus.
+So, as a result, we started studying the epistles of Paul to see how he allowed the Spirit of the Father to change his life to conform to the image of Yahshua (Jesus).
 In Romans 8 v.
-19 the word says that all creation is waiting for the manifestation of the sons of God.
+19 the word says that all creation is waiting for the manifestation of the sons of the Father.
 The Greek word for sons is huios, which means to be made in the image of the parent.
-So, God truly desires to make us into the image of His Son and all He needs is our cooperation.
+So, the Father truly desires to make us into the image of His Son and all He needs is our cooperation.

 As we continue in our study of Paulís epistles, in 1 Cor.
 1 v.
 2, the word says that we are sanctified in Jesus.
 This word sanctified means set apart for His use or separated.
 He wants to separate us from people and circumstances that would interfere with this transformation.
 The word says in v.
 5 that as God builds us into the image of Jesus He wants to enrich us with His knowledge.
 This really strengthens our foundation!
 The knowledge of the word gives us the strength to stand when the flesh doesnít want to.
 The word says in v.
 7 that we will come behind in no gift, waiting for the coming of Jesus.
 What He means by this verse is that as He builds us up spiritually, He will always give us something to say to those that He leads us to minister unto.
 He will always give us something to help someone, if we have faith to believe and receive a word of knowledge or wisdom from Him.
 We have to realize that the person He sends our way to minister to is a child of His and He always wants to help His children.
 God also mentions in v.
 9 that we were called into the fellowship of Jesus.
 This is our most important calling, superseding anything else.
 This fellowship is what will strengthen us as a building being built by the Chief Architect!